High school seniors, former Husker and prep coaches receive 'Sports Heroes' nod

-Two high school seniors, a former Husker football player and former and current prep coaches make up this year's National Tourism Week "Sports Heroes" award winners.
+Two high school seniors, a former Husker football player and a former and current prep coach make up this year’s National Tourism Week “Sports Heroes” award winners.

 The Gering Visitors Bureau and Scotts Bluff Area Visitors Bureau announced the athletes — Maddie Seiler, Gabriel Duthilleul, Garrett Nelson, Gary Hartman and Darren Emerick — in a media release Monday.